CALCRIM No. 101. Cautionary Admonitions: Jury Conduct (Before, During, or After Jury Is Selected)

 information from any other source because that information may be

-opportunity to examine and respond to it.
-Your verdict must be based
+to examine and respond to it.
+Your verdict must be based only on the

-only on the evidence presented during trial in this court and the law as
+evidence presented during trial in this court and the law as I provide it

-the case in writing, by email, by telephone, on the Internet, or by any
+including in writing, by email, by telephone, on the Internet, social

-other means of communication.
-You must not talk about these things
+media, Internet chat rooms, and blogs.
+You must not talk about these

 As jurors, you may discuss the case together only after all of the